AkshayJaitly/React_Cryptocurrency/README.md

 This shows the current prices of Bitcoin, Ethereum and Iota

 This project uses the free [CryptoCompare API](http://cryptocompare.com/api) service.
 Will be further using this for stock analysis.
+The web app is served at https://akshayjaitly.github.io/React_Cryptocurrency/

 ## Screenshot